 Avoid Braking.
 If possible, avoid using the brakes until your speed has dropped to about 20 mph.
 Then brake very gently to avoid skidding on a loose surface.

 Keep One Set of Wheels on the Pavement, if Possible.
 This helps to maintain control.

 Stay on the Shoulder.
 If the shoulder is clear, stay on it until your vehicle has come to a stop.
-Signal and check your mirrors before pulling back onto the road.
+When its safe, signal and check your mirrors before pulling back onto the road.